-Should your child try to read books outside of his or her Lexile range?
+Should a child try to read books outside of his or her Lexile range?

-Your child can read books that are above or below his or her Lexile range.
-However, books that are below your child's Lexile range may offer little challenge in terms of new vocabulary and complex grammatical structures.
-Similarly, books that are above his or her Lexile range may be too challenging and might discourage the reader.
+A child can read books that are above or below his or her Lexile range.
+However, books that are below the child's Lexile range may offer little challenge in terms of new vocabulary and complex grammatical structures.
+Similarly, books that are above his or her Lexile range may be too challenging and discourage the reader.